From Hodge theory for tame functions to Ehrhart theory for polytopes: Framework: Sabbah's mixed Hodge structures for regular functions

+In this section, we recall Sabbah's setting \cite{Sab0}, \cite{Sab}.
 Let $f$ be a regular function on a smooth affine complex variety $U$ of dimension $n\geq 2$.
 We will denote by $G$ the localized Laplace transform of its Gauss-Manin system and by $G_0$ its Brieskorn module.
 By the very definition,

 and $G_0$ is the image of $\Omega^n (U) [\theta ]$ in $G$.
 If $f$ has only isolated singularities, we have

 and